fin/memorial-page/README.md

 - approval process: all content on the site needs to be approved by admins
 - video and link submissions
 - main page is cached by default
+- optional "message to the family" field, which will not be published

 TODO:
 - print stylesheet
-- generalize for other people to use
+- generalize for other people to use (change to example content)
+- import bake-to-static code from other repo

 NICE TO HAVE:
 - prettier slider, maybe multiple images side-by-side (move away from